-Trips for Alternative Spring Break 2014 are focused around six core issues:
+Trips for Alternative Spring Break 2016 are listed below:

-Over the 2013 spring break, groups of University of Michigan-Dearborn students served in West Virginia, Chicago, and Toronto!
+Over the 2015 spring break, groups of University of Michigan-Dearborn students served in California, Cleveland, and Manistique!
 Between November and February, students helped plan their trips while fund-raising, developing team solidarity, and learning about the community they served.